dbaldzhiev/dwgmagic2/readme.txt

 ======DWGMAGIC=======
 =====version 0.3=====
 by Dimitar Baldzhiev

-to be written in the future... no documentation at this stage :)

-some old jibberish:

-The following scripts deal with automatically combining sheets exported form Autodesk Revit into single dwg.

-For reasons that are not of importance my practice is required to deliver all the sheets of a project in modelspace.
-I am aware that it is a very obsolete workflow but this means spending 40 minutes to an hour and a half depending on the size of the project to CHSPACE the paperspace elements in model space, xref all the dwgs, arrange, bind and clean.
-This is the state of things and please do not explain that using BIM requires to do things differently, I know, it is not up to me.

-Some people may be laughing but I am very serious.
-So serious that I have made a couple of scripts that automatically combines the files exported from revit into one single dwg.

-I am writing this post in hope that other damned souls like me may want to use it and contribute.
-This is my first time writing c# code for autocad, there are bugs, but so far it works well.

-Few words about the procedure:
+Overview:

+This script is designed to automatically combine sheets exported from Autodesk Revit into a single DWG file.
+It is intended for situations where the practice requires delivering all sheets of a project in modelspace, despite it being an obsolete workflow.
+The script takes exported sheets from Revit, arranges them in modelspace, XREFs all the DWGs, binds them, and cleans up the resulting file.

+Procedure:

-• From Revit sheets are exported with “Export views on sheets and links as external references” switched on and Naming: “Automatic-Short”.
-My sheets are numbered 1,2,3,4,… and the code works for it.
-If you need support of different naming convention the regex in the python script have to be edited.
-(Would be happy if somebody suggests more elegant solution).
-The files have to be exported to an empty directory
+Export sheets from Revit with the "Export views on sheets and links as external references" option enabled, and select the "Automatic-Short" naming convention.
+The sheets should be numbered 1, 2, 3, 4, etc. and saved to an empty directory.

-• The script is executed with “python dwgmagic.py TARGETDIR”, example “python dwgmagic.py C:\Users\User\Desktop\my_project”
+Execute the script with the command "python dwgmagic.py TARGETDIR" where "TARGETDIR" is the path to the directory where the exported sheets are located.

-• The script generates several .scr files that are automatically executed with accoreconsole.exe over the exported dwgs
+The script generates several .SCR files that are automatically executed with accoreconsole.exe, a command-line version of AutoCAD.

-• During the execution tectonica.dll is netloaded – make sure you set it up properly TECTONICA.dll handles renaming the xrefs, reordering multiviewport sheets and arranging the sheets neatly.
+The script loads the tectonica.dll, which handles renaming the XREFs, reordering multiviewport sheets, and arranging the sheets neatly.
+Make sure to set up the tectonica.dll properly.

-• When the script is complete the target folder would contain: /derevitized – all the dwgs as changed by the scripts /originals – unchanged original exported dwgs /scripts – the .scr files that are generated and executed by accoreconsole acclog.log – log that may or may not contain everything MasterXref.dwg – dwg file with all the sheets xref-ed into it MasterMerged.dwg – dwg file with all the sheets bound and exploded “smartly”

-I would be happy if anybody shows interest in this and contributes with code.
+Once the script is complete, the target folder will contain the following:

+/derevitized: All the DWG files as modified by the script.
+/originals: Unchanged original exported DWG files.
+/scripts: The .SCR files that were generated and executed by accoreconsole. acclog.log: A log file that may or may not contain everything.
+MasterXref.dwg: A DWG file with all the sheets XREFed into it.
+MasterMerged.dwg: A DWG file with all the sheets bound and exploded "smartly".
+Contributions:

+This script was written by the original author and may have some bugs.
+The author welcomes contributions and suggestions for improvement.
+If you are interested in using the script or contributing code, please express your interest and contribute to the project.